zmenciso/zc_plot/README.md

 `CONFIG` is a line-delimited file that describes the desired plot (see below), and lines starting with `#` will be treated as comments.
-Alternatively, using **interactive mode** (`-i` or `--interact`) previews the parsed data and opens an editor.
-This is especially powerful when _combined with the `-e` or `--export` switch_, which saves the current configuration to a properly-formatted text file.
+Alternatively, using **interactive mode** (`-i` or `--interact`) previews the parsed data and opens an editor, and any additional configuration will then be saved to `CONFIG`.

+The `-e` or `--export` switch saves the parsed data into a plain CSV file for use in other applications.

 ### Configuration

 Configuration files are plaintext key/value pairs, separated with a semicolon.
-Below is a list of all configuration options:
+Lines beginning with `#` are ignored.
+Below is a list of all configuration
+options:

 ### File